 You’ve probably heard of the gluteus maximus — the medical term for the biggest butt muscle.
 But most people never hear about the lesser-known gluteus medius — until they injure it.

 The gluteus medius is another big muscle near your butt, located on the outer surface of your pelvis, near your hip.
 In fact, it’s the gluteus medius that helps flex, extend and rotate your hip for all sorts of movements and motions.
 Along with the gluteus maximus and gluteus minimus muscles, the gluteus medius also helps stabilize your pelvis.

 The gluteus medius starts around your hip bone and extends down to the top of your thigh bone, or femur.
 A gluteus medius tear happens when the muscle is torn away from this bone, either completely or partially.

 What Causes a Gluteus Medius Tear?

-Most gluteus medius tears are overuse injuries.
+Most gluteus medius tear surgeries occur due to overuse injuries.
 They’re especially common among athletes, like runners, basketball players and football players.
 However, a gluteus medius tear can occur in anyone — even people with sedentary lifestyles.
 Most gluteus medius injury is caused by:

 - Sudden increases in physical activity without warming up first